-Editor’s Note: The video above and passage below is an excerpt from Kimi Werner’s brand new digital course on Sustainable Cooking available at early access pricing for a limited time only.
+Editor’s Note: The video above and passage below is an excerpt from Kimi Werner’s brand new digital course on Sustainable Cooking.
 In Kimi’s course, you’ll learn essentials like how to scale and clean a fish, how to prepare three of her favorite dishes, and tips on sustainable nutrition that will enable you to live and eat in a self-sufficient, earth-friendly manner.
-Access her full course here before the price increases on March 31, 2020.
+Use coupon INERTIA10 to receive a 10% discount on her course for a limited time .

 Finally, I ended up getting a spear.
 It was just a simple, three-pronged spear.
 Nothing fancy.
 A very primitive tool.
 I drove out here to the North Shore of Oahu and went to a beach one day, and I just started swimming.
 I had no idea what I was doing, and I felt petrified.
 As soon as I got to the beach I felt petrified.
 I felt so intimidated.
 I remember walking across the beach and there were people on the beach looking at me, and I was this girl with this spear, and I felt so embarrassed just making my way across that beach probably knowing that everybody knew I had no idea what I was doing.

 These are just things that come with leaving your comfort zone.
 I think this is why people don’t do things, because it’s such a feeling that sucks at first.